-Shrubs truly furnish a garden, adding texture, color, summer flowers and winter interest.
+Shrubs truly furnish a garden, adding texture, color, summer flowers, and winter interest.
 When you live in zone 6, the cold season weather gets pretty nippy.
-But you’ll still have your choice of many different types of hardy shrubs for zone 6.
+However, you’ll still have your choice of many different types of hardy shrubs for zone 6.
 If you are thinking of growing shrubs in zone 6, you’ll want information about what to plant.
 Read on for a short list of the types of bushes for zone 6 gardens.

 About Zone 6 Shrubs

 Zone 6 isn’t the coldest region in the country, but it’s not the warmest either.
 The Department of Agriculture’s hardiness zone system ranges from 1 to 12, based on the coldest winter temperatures.
-In zone 6, you can expect minimum temperatures of 0 to -10 degrees Fahrenheit (-18 to -23 C.).
+In zone 6, you can expect minimum temperatures of 0 to -10 degrees F. (-18 to -23 C.).

 While tropical bushes won’t survive the freezes your garden will experience, hardy shrubs for zone 6 are not rare.
 You’ll find both deciduous bushes and evergreens among the zone 6 shrubs available.

 When you are growing shrubs in zone 6, you’ll have many options.
 That means you can afford to figure out in advance what types of bushes for zone 6 would work best in your backyard.
 Evaluate your garden and backyard sites you intend to plant.
 Figure out how tall you’d like your zone 6 shrubs, and whether you want to create a hedge or plant individual specimens.
 If flowering shrubs would make you happy, now is the time to consider those possibilities.